 - FAQs on Commercial LVT

-The first step is to review your floor plan and identify common use areas and where furniture and equipment will be placed.
+The first step is to review your floor plan, identify common use areas, determine placement of furniture and equipment.
 While it’s easy to assume most areas within a public retail space sustain the same amount of high foot traffic, that is not always the case.

 The following are some of the more common areas in need of high traffic commercial flooring:

 - Hallways and corridors are also heavily traveled, but not always from foot traffic.
-These popular travel routes are often used by people using wheelchairs or motorized carts.
+People using wheelchairs or motorized carts often use these popular travel routes.
 They can also see their fair share of people wheeling suitcases, dollies and carts, depending on the type of building.